Testwell CMT++

 and in Excel form

-- The default textual report is usable for viewing
+- The default textual report is usable

-the measures on the screen and for printing on paper
+for viewing the measures on the screen and for printing on paper

-- The HTML form is a reformatted representation of
+- The HTML form is a reformatted

-the default textual report with summary/detailed levels, highlighting
+representation of the default textual report with

-the alarmed items in red color, and providing links (if possible to
+color, and providing links (if possible to construct) all the

-construct) all the way to the actual C/C++ source files.
+way to the actual C/C++/C# source files.

-- The XML report contains all the measures, summary
+- The XML report contains all the

-level information and alarms information in XML format.
-With your own
+measures, summary level information and alarms information in

-xml-utility you can select the interesting information and process it
+interesting information and process it onwards.

 - The Excel report contains the measures in the